 Our design studio understands that not every business requires a complete brand identity package with all of the bells and whistles.
 A primary and secondary logo, font pairings, and a color palette are sometimes all that is needed for your business.

 That’s why we’ve created a basic package to suit those needs.
 The best part about our branding packages is that you can always add additional services to meet your business’s specific needs.

 Our branding process starts with a brand strategy workshop where we understand your brand and ideal customer on a deeper level.
 After the brand strategy workshop, we will further research your brand and industry and put together a complete brand strategy guide.

 Once you’ve approved the brand strategy guide, we will start designing.
 All logo designs will be based heavily on the brand strategy.
 It will be our north star.
 By basing everything on strategy, I’ve found that it delivers my clients the best results and more conversions for their business.

 As you can see, each logo variation serves a distinct brand purpose.
 Our branding projects include an in-depth strategy workshop, creative direction, a custom color palette, font pairings, a strategy guidebook, and logo variations.

 Keep in mind that the brand identity was designed for your target customer.
 Our goal is to develop something that captures your brand’s essence while speaking to your ideal customer.

-We recognize that not every business needs comprehensive branding.
+We recognize that not every business needs a full branding package.
 That’s why we meet you where you are at.
 Our design studio offers a basic branding package that you can customize with add-ons.
 To see our branding packages, click here.